 If you’re looking for a more customizable platform, WordPress.org is the way to go.
 It offers many more themes and plugins than its counterpart, which makes it easier to customize your site without having to be a developer yourself.

-In addition to this increased accessibility, WordPress.org also has a larger community of developers available who can help you with any problems that may arise when using their software (the majority of which are based in India).
+In addition to this increased accessibility, WordPress.org also has a larger community of developers available who can help you with any problems that may arise when using their software.

 This means that if something doesn’t work out as expected or if there are bugs in one of your plugins, chances are someone else has already encountered them before and fixed them!